mikhail-frolov/C-and-CPP-programming/README.md

-# CPA-Seneca
+# CPA-Seneca :v:

-The projects I worked on while studying in Seneca.
-Computer Programming and Analysis Program
+:computer: C and C++ projects i worked on while studying in Seneca College.

+:boom: C and C++
+Inside you will find step-by-step program that I have implemented from scratch in order to finish the cources.